ickb/proposal/README.md

 Therefore, the CKB/iCKB exchange rate will always be precise as determined by the formula and the current block.
 The only risk to this deterministic peg would be a smart contract exploit to the deposit pool or minting contract.
 These kinds of attack vectors are greatly mitigated by external audits.

-## 👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇 WORK IN PROGRESS 👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇

-### Fixed iCKB-Equivalent Deposit Size
+### iCKB-Equivalent Deposit Size

-As in real life bricks can be used to build houses of any size, in the same way seems natural to fix a reasonably small standard deposit size, so that:
+As in real life bricks can be used to build houses of any size, in the same way seems natural to establish a common reasonably small standard deposit size, so that:

-- Deposits too big are split into standard deposits and possibly even spread over longer periods.
+- Bigger deposits are strongly disincentivized, so they are nudged into being split into multiple standard deposits.
-- Deposits too small are better served by secondary markets.
+- Smaller deposits are valid but disincentivized by CKB intrinsic dynamics.

 This deposit standard size could be defined in CKB terms or in iCBK terms:

-- A fixed CKB means that as deposit are made in time, every deposit would have a different size due to the NervosDAO interests, so it's not working as intended.
+- defining it in CKB terms means that as deposits are made in time, every deposit would have a different size due to the NervosDAO interests, so it's not working as intended.
-- A fixed iCKB-equivalent deposit size means that at every block all the deposits would have the same size both in CKB and iCKB.
-Of course as time passes, the deposit size would be fixed iCKB-equivalent terms but gradually increasing in CKB terms.
+- defining it in iCKB terms means that at every block the standard deposit would have the same size both in CKB and iCKB.
+Of course as time passes, the deposit size would be fixed in iCKB-equivalent terms but gradually increasing in CKB terms.

 In this way a few goals are achieved:

-- Big deposits now increase the overall protocol liquidity.
+- Big deposits are incentivized to increase the overall protocol liquidity.
-- No size mismatch means anybody can use anybody else deposit freely to withdraw.
+- Small to no size mismatch means anybody can use anybody else deposit to withdraw.

-- A fixed iCKB-equivalent deposit size simplifies code, so it minimizes the hacks attack surface.
+## 👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇 WORK IN PROGRESS 👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇⚠️👇

 ### Practical Exchange Rate CKB / iCKB Calculation